redis/redis-doc/commands/sort.md

 @array-reply: without passing the `store` option the command returns a list of sorted elements.
 @integer-reply: when the `store` option is specified the command returns the number of sorted elements in the destination list.

+## Read-only variant `SORT_RO`

+Since `SORT` has a `STORE` option it is technically flagged as a writing command in the Redis command table.
+For this reason read-only replicas will flag it, and Redis Cluster replicas will redirect it to the master instance even if the connection is in read-only mode (see the `READONLY` command of Redis Cluster).

+In order to allow its usage in read-only replicas without breaking compatibility, the `SORT_RO` variant of `SORT` was added.
+It is exactly like the original `SORT` but refuses the `STORE` option and can safely be used in replicas.

+`SORT_RO` was introduced in Redis 7.0.0.